eslint/eslint/docs/rules/curly.md

 # Require Following Curly Brace Conventions (curly)

-JavaScript allows the omition of curly braces when a block contains only one statement.
+JavaScript allows the omission of curly braces when a block contains only one statement.
 However, it is considered by many to be best practice to _never_ omit curly braces around blocks, even when they optional, because it can lead to bugs and reduces code clarity.
 So the following:

 ```js
 if (foo) return;